rogerbinns/apsw/doc/execution.rst

 `prepared statement <https://sqlite.org/c3ref/stmt.html>`_ to avoid the overhead of `repreparing
 <https://sqlite.org/c3ref/prepare.html>`_ queries that are executed
 multiple times.
-This is a classic tradeoff using more memory to reduce CPU consumption.
+This is a classic trade off using more memory to reduce CPU consumption.

 By default there are up to 100 entries in the cache.
 Once the cache